maxkratz/docker_texlive/README.md

 ## Dockerfiles
-The Dockerfiles can be found at the Github repository sorted in [folders by year](https://github.com/maxkratz/docker_texlive).
+The Dockerfiles can be found at the GitHub repository sorted in [folders by year](https://github.com/maxkratz/docker_texlive).

 ## What gets installed in this image?